kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 #### Queuing and Ordering

 Workload-aware preemption ([KEP-5710](https://github.com/kubernetes/enhancements/pull/5711))
-will introduce a specific scheduling priority for a workload.
+will introduce a specific scheduling priority for a `PodGroup`.
-Having that in mind, the queueing mechanism should support the workload's scheduling priority.
+Having that in mind, the queueing mechanism should support the `PodGroup`'s scheduling priority.

 To ensure that we process the `PodGroup` instance at an appropriate time and don't starve other pods from being scheduled, we need to have a good queueing mechanism